The Lovin' Spoonful

 when i got wiped out by a beach boy

-he was surfin' when he hit me but jumped
+he was surfin' when he hit me but jumped off his board to get me

 and he dragged me by the armpit like a child's toy